barbaradenney/portfolio/content/posts/ai-assisted-prototyping-tab-components-design-systems.md

 Some components are better tested in code than in static mockups.
 Tabs are one of them.
 This process made the handoff smoother and the design decisions clearer.

-Many refinements—like adding design system tokens and understanding what line colors and focus states look like—were added by hand, but I really valued having support with the complicated JavaScript coding that was necessary.
+Many refinements, like adding design system tokens and understanding what line colors and focus states look like, were added by hand, but I really valued having support with the complicated JavaScript coding that was necessary.
 Is this production ready?
 Far from it, but it creates a better experience for everyone involved than mockups and design specifications alone.

 ---